 The Core Strategy is one of the most important parts of the Local Development Plan.
 It sets out how much development is needed and the key principles that will help decide where development should take place and what it should look like.

-It provides the framework that will steer development and change in South Kesteven until 2026
+It provides the framework to steer development and change in South Kesteven until 2026

 The key stages leading to the adoption of the Core Strategy are set out below.

 The Core Strategy and supporting documents are available to view and download:

 All of the above documents can be inspected, free of charge, at our offices and local libraries in the district (refer to Adoption Statement for locations and opening hours).

 With the adoption of the Core Strategy and Site Allocation and Policies Development Plan Document, many of the policies in the South Kesteven Local Plan have been superseded.

 The Core Strategy was submitted for examination on the 21 August 2009.
 Mrs Karen McCabe, BA (Hons), MTP, DMS, MRTPI was appointed to hold the examination.
 The purpose of the examination was to test the soundness of the Core Strategy.